Why Your Modem and Router Lights Are Blinking

 Restarting your equipment is always the first step to solving internet problems.
 This fix is capable of solving a wide range of common internet issues, and it’s super easy.

-How to restart a modem, router, or gateway:
+How to restart a modem, ONT, router, or gateway:

-Step 1: Unplug the power cable from the back of the modem, router, or gateway.
+Step 1: Unplug the power cable from the modem, ONT, router, or gateway.

 Step 2: Wait 60 seconds.

-Step 3: Plug the power cable back into the back of the modem, router, or gateway.
+Step 3: Plug the power cable back into the modem, ONT, router, or gateway.

 Step 4: Wait for the equipment to reboot.
 This can take a while, especially if the equipment needs to download and install updates.

-It’s easy for loose or damaged cables to go unnoticed until they cause a problem.
-If your equipment uses a coaxial cable (the same type used for cable TV), make sure it’s screwed on hand-tight to the back of the modem or gateway.
-Check that the cable is screwed on snug to the wall outlet as well.
+For cable internet, make sure the coax cable is screwed on hand-tight to the back of the modem or gateway.
+Check that the cable is screwed on snug to the wall outlet as well (if available).

-If you have an Ethernet cable connecting a separate modem and router, make sure it’s pushed all the way into the Ethernet ports and that the spring isn’t broken, which would allow it to fall out.
-You should hear the cable fitting click as it locks into the Ethernet port.
+If an Ethernet cable connects a separate modem or ONT to a router, make sure it’s pushed all the way into the Ethernet ports and that the clip isn’t broken, which would allow the cable to fall out.
+You should hear the connector click as it locks into the Ethernet port.

-How do you know if you need a new modem, router, or gateway?
+How do you know if you need a new modem, ONT, router, or gateway?

 Author -